 […]

 The AP shall include the BSS Transition Candidate List Entries field in the BSS Transition Management Request frame if the AP has information in response to the BSS Transition Management Query frame.
 The BSS Transition Candidate List Entries field contains zero or more Neighbor Report elements describing the preferences for target BSS candidates.
 A Preference field value of 0 indicates that the BSS listed is an excluded BSS.
 The STA should refrain from associating to an AP corresponding to an excluded BSS.
 The Preference field values are used to establish the relative order of entries within the given list at the given time, and for the given AP.
+The Neighbor Report elements describing co-located APs shall be transmitted one after the other in a consecutive way.
+The Co-located With Preceding Reported AP subfield in the BSSID Information field of a Neighbor Report element shall be set to 1 if the AP described by the Neighbor Report element in a frame is co-located with the AP reported in the immediately preceding Neighbor Report element in the frame. (#20369, #20041)

 11.32 Multi-band operation 11.32.5 On-channel Tunneling (OCT) operation